In 2019 the Swedish gambling market had a total gross revenue of SEK 24,8 billion. 2018, the total gross revenue was

 - Changed consumer behaviour, mobile platforms are growing

 There are several authorities and organisations that work in one way or another with the gambling industry including the Swedish Gambling Authority, Finansinspektionen and the Public Health Agency.
 Many are working for a sound and healthy gambling market and with the consumer’s best in focus.

 The legal framework for gambling regulation in Sweden consists of a large number of constitutions, such as the Lotteries Act, the Casino Act and the Marketing Act.

 The new Gambling Act

 It has been messy on the gambling market for many years.
 According to law, Sweden has a monopoly on gambling, where there is only state-owned companies (Svenska Spel) or state-controlled companies (ATG) who are allowed to provide gambling for money.
 Public service organisations (Postkodlotteriet, Folkspel, Miljonlotteriet, etc.) are allowed to arrange lotteries and bingo activities.

 With the digitalisation, the monopoly has been put out of system and Swedish customers are able to gamble via operators who are based outside of Sweden.
 Therefore, a new legislation is required that includes those who have applied for a license and comply with Swedish regulations, and keep those without a license out.

 In May 2018, after several years of investigations, the Riksdag voted in favour of the new Gambling Act which was introduced on January 1, 2019.
 The new law gives a strong consumer protection and the negative effects of gambling are to be limited.

-With the new law, cheating will be considered a crime and a special council will be set up concerning match fixing.
+With the new law, cheating are considered a crime and a special council has sat up concerning match fixing.